Weak-Lensing Analysis of the Galaxy Cluster Abell 85: Constraints on the Merger Scenarios of Its Southern Subcluster: Discussion

 A85 exhibits a characteristic X-ray tail extending from the S subcluster toward the southeast across the radial range of 700~kpc \citep{Ichinohe15}.
 The S subcluster has a modest line-of-sight velocity ($\Delta v = 379 \pm 107\ \rm km~s^{-1}$) compared to the main halo \citep{Beers1991, Oegerle2001, Ichinohe15} while the shock velocity is $\sim$2200~$\rm km~s^{-1}$.
 It suggests that the merger happens close to the plane of the sky.
 Based on the inferred merger geometry and the morphology of the X-ray tail, previous studies have proposed two origins for this feature: (i) a stripped gas of the S subcluster during the first infall (blue arrow in Figure \ref{fig:schematic}), or (ii) a slingshot tail generated after the first pericenter passage (green arrow in Figure \ref{fig:schematic}).
 In this section, we revisit the merger scenario using our WL analysis results.

 \citet{Sheardown19} proposed that the fanned-out shape of the X-ray tail and its abrupt eastern surface brightness drop can be explained by the overrun slingshot tail scenario, in which the subcluster is on its second infall after apocenter passage.
-In this interpretation, the gas of the S subcluster would have been displaced from its potential during the first pericenter passage, which should also strongly disturb the ICM of the main cluster.
-The observed sloshing pattern in the central region indicates clockwise motion, whereas the position of the S subcluster and its X-ray tail imply counterclockwise rotation (see Figure \ref{fig:schematic}).
-Reconciling these would require either a perpendicular/opposite orientation of the tail relative to the subcluster's velocity vector or that the sloshing remained unaffected by the subcluster infall.
-However, the clear spiral sloshing pattern \citep{Ichinohe15} appears inconsistent with the proposed merger scenario, given the merger mass ratio of $\sim$1:2 inferred from this WL study.
+In this interpretation, the gas would have been displaced from the subcluster potential during the first pericenter passage, producing the Mpc-scale tail.
+Given our WL mass ratio of $\sim$1:2, such a pericenter passage would be expected to substantially perturb the main-cluster ICM. \citet{Sheardown19} also inferred a counterclockwise orbit for the S subcluster from its projected position and tail morphology (see Figure \ref{fig:schematic}), whereas the central ICM shows a clear, coherent clockwise sloshing spiral \citep{Ichinohe15}.
+In this major merger event, transfer of counterclockwise orbital angular momentum to the ICM makes it difficult to either generate a coherent clockwise sloshing pattern from a counterclockwise orbit or to preserve a pre-existing, clean clockwise spiral through the pericenter passage.
+Therefore, the major-merger mass ratio, together with the tension in the inferred angular-momentum direction, makes the second-infall configuration less favored.
+Nevertheless, projection effects and uncertainties in relating tail morphology to the subcluster’s velocity vector (e.g., a perpendicular or even opposite orientation) prevent a definitive conclusion; thus, we do not rule out the second-infall scenario, but suggest that the first-infall interpretation is relatively favored by the data.